 When to follow up after a job interview

 The best time to send your follow up email is right after your job interview.
 Definitely within 24 hours after your interview.
-That’s when you’re in the zone and, more importantly, the interviewer remembers you freshly.
-If you wait any longer than that, you risk drowning among the other interviewees.
+That’s when you’re in the zone and, more importantly, the interviewer remembers you.
+If you wait any longer than that, you risk drowning among the other candidates.

 Therefore, as soon as you get in the door at home, fire up that laptop and start writing your follow up email.

 How to follow up after a job interview